 How does the Nairobi Outcome Document link with UN processes and other international institutions?

 The United Nations High-Level Political Forum (HLPF) is the only forum with a universal mandate to oversee follow-up and review of the implementation of the 2030 Agenda at the global level.
 The Nairobi Outcome Document explicitly states the Global Partnership’s intention to make practical contributions to the HLPF, to work with the United Nations Financing for Development (FfD) Forum and to enhance its complementarity with the United Nations Development Co-operation Forum (DCF), .
 The Global Partnership, as a distinct multi-stakeholder platform, is uniquely placed to bridge national, regional and global level efforts in development co-operation – by sharing experiences from the country-level and inject findings into global processes at the HLPF, as well as the DCF and FfD Forum.

-How is the role of business in the Global Partnership defined in the Outcome Document?
+How is the role of stakeholders e.g. business and civil society organisations in the Global Partnership defined in the Outcome Document?